Can3299/CryptedXLS/README.md

 > **aarch64** = CryptedXLS_Linux_Arm64_*version*
 >
 > *If the output you get when you type the command is not below, please let us know and we will prepare a suitable file for you.

+ After finding the file you need to download, you need to transfer CryptedXLS to Termux so that the file can be run more easily.
+Assuming that the default download folder is "downloads" to transfer CryptedXLS to Termux, you can transfer CryptedXLS to Termux by entering the following commands.
+> ```
+> cd storage/
+> ```
+> These commands allow you to enter your home directory.
+For example, you can access your downloads folder and documents folder within this directory.